hanpfei/audio-echo/app/src/main/cpp/oboe/docs/FullGuide.md

 ### Audio format

-The data passed through a stream has the usual digital audio attributes, which you must specify when you define a stream.
+The data passed through a stream has the usual digital src.audio attributes, which you must specify when you define a stream.
 These are as follows:

 *   Sample format
 *   Samples per frame